flutter/website/widgets.md

  - `Padding` Surround the child with empty space on the top, right, bottom, and left according to the given `EdgeDims`.

- - `Center` Center the child widget within the space occupied by this widget.
+ - `Center` Center the child widget both horizontally and vertically within the space occupied by this widget.

  - `SizedBox` Force the child widget to have a particular `width` or `height` (or both).